Versioning

 While FO does not support outdated versions, it especially warns its users against some which are known to have vulnerabilities and are only kept for archival purposes.
 Those are indicated in the websites with a triangle warning sign: ⚠️.

-For example, some versions are known to be unsafe for multiplayer: see the .
+For example, some versions are known to be unsafe for multiplayer: see the official article on Minecraft's website.

-On the other hand, if a server you're playing on is out-of-date, you may want to the .
+On the other hand, if a server you're playing on is out-of-date, you may want to add the ViaFabricPlus mod.
 You should only enable it for servers where it's needed.